9 Ways to Foster Enhanced Communications on Your Community Board

 Documenting your requests in writing prior to a board meeting helps solicit input from board members.
 This practice gives your fellow members time to weigh their responses and functions as a tangible reminder that their input is needed.

 Many people take on a board member role with good intentions, eager to volunteer their time for a worthy cause.
-However, they may not really understand what’s expected or required of them.
+However, not all new board members fully understand the expectations of their role and it can take time for them to adjust.

 For additional guidance to help foster better communication within your board, contact FirstService Residential Alberta.
 You can also download our guide on developing effective communication.